Deep Water Culture vs Kratky for Tiny Apartments: Which Is Easier for Beginners?

 🤔 Is DWC or Kratky Better for Small Apartments?

-For small apartments, Kratky is better if you want the simplest, quietest, and most budget-friendly start, especially for herbs and lettuce.
-DWC is better if you care more about speed, yield, and growing a wider range of plants and do not mind a small pump running.
-In other words, choose Kratky for ease, and choose DWC for performance.
+Kratky is better if you want the simplest, quietest, cheapest start, especially for herbs and lettuce.
+DWC is better if you care about speed, yield, and range, and a small pump running in the background does not bother you.
+Choose Kratky for ease, then, and DWC for performance.

-• If you want the easiest, lowest-maintenance start: use 1 to 3 Kratky mason jars on a sunny windowsill.
+• Easiest possible start: 1 to 3 Kratky mason jars on a sunny windowsill.

-• If you want maximum yield and faster growth: use a compact 5-gallon DWC bucket or small tote with an air pump.
+• Maximum yield: a 5-gallon DWC bucket or small tote with an air pump.

 Comparison of a beginner Kratky windowsill setup versus a more advanced DWC hydroponic system in an apartment